yvelikova/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_virtualize_web.md

 #### OAuth

-Configure the following to enable OAuth authorization:
+Configure the following to enable OAuth authorization for Access-Tokens issued by the API-Manager:

 ##### General OAuth settings